SMAPPNYU/smapputil/README.md

 python utilities / scripts that do useful things.
 Built in python 2.7.X.
 To ru nthe python scripts I suggest activating the scriptsenv virtual environment with `source scriptsenv/bin/activate`.
 You should see a `(scriptsenv)` appear at the beginning of your consode prompt. (you can deactivate by typing `deactivate` anytime)

+environment.yml - for anaconda users to be able to create an environment easily, installs things from pip requirements.txt - a file containing dependencies smapputilities needs

 #tests:

 to test your scripts create a file called `test_NAME_OF_YOUR_SCRIPT.py` following the format of files like [test_date_filter.py](https://github.com/SMAPPNYU/smapputilities/blob/master/py/test/test_date_filter.py) then run `python test/test_NAME_OF_YOUR_SCRIPT.py`